JMorris1575/Jeopardy/.docs/development_notes/controller.rst

 "Play Jeopardy!" entry.
 I could use the edit-modify menu entry to allow for editing during a played game.
 It would have to check to see if a game was in progress and suspend it, somehow stopping its timers, as well as activating the items in edit mode, until the user clicks game-play again (now labelled something like "Return to the Game").

+After working on the program for a while I decided that it might be better to have

 That all suggests a new method in the Jeopardy class: setProgramMode(state=neutral, editing or playing) and a new enum to go with it::